drew-w/fgc-share/README.md

 - users will be able to filter post based on certain characters
 - users will be able to set favorite games and favorite characters, so by default the only posts they will see will be for those characters
 - users can follow other users
+- embed video to show combo in action

 ## DATABASE